mars-project/meps/mep-0002-simplify-data-structure.md

 ![mep-0002_10](https://user-images.githubusercontent.com/5388750/231441729-22081b47-241a-4944-a283-70ae34795194.png)

 The cost is about 8.28e-07s which accounts for **29.5%** of constructing a `TensorChunkData`.
-We can save this time consuming if we merge `Chunk` and `ChunkData` into `Chunk`.
+We can largely alleviate this kind of time-consuming problem by merging `Chunk` and `ChunkData` into `Chunk`.

 ### Modification of Operand

-We need to generate a `op_id`field for every Operand, and maintain a mapping from `op_id`to Operand like follows so as to find the corresponding Operand and construct the Operand instance.
+We need to generate a `op_id`field for every Operand, and maintain a mapping from `op_id` to Operand as follows to find the corresponding Operand and construct the Operand instance.
 For convenience, we take the following steps to generate `op_id` and mapping:

 - `op_id = hash("Operand's full path")`
 - The key of mapping is `op_id`, and value is initialized as operand's full path like `mars.tensor.random.core.TensorRandomOperand`.
-- When constructing op, first check the type of value in mapping, if it is str, load the corresponding operand class, and update value to operand class, if it is class, then use it directly.
+- When constructing op, first check the type of value in the mapping.
+If it is a `str`, load the corresponding operand class, and update value to operand class.
+If it is a `class`, use it directly.
 - Construct the mapping when building pymars wheel.

 > The hash function is not the builtin `hash()`.
 Because Python 3.4+ switched the hash function to SipHash for security (to avoid collision attack), the same string has different hash values in different Python processes.
 We will use murmurhash here.